GyulyVGC/sniffnet/README.md

 filters packets on the basis of the provided transport layer protocol (TCP or UDP).

 - **-v, --verbose**:
-generates a more self-explainable textual report, as the one shown in the pictures above.
+generates a more self-explainable textual report.

 ## User interactions during application execution